How to integrate with

 If this option is not set, the default domain name is

-When specifying the DNS domain, prefix the domain name with
+resolved with the DNS domain name, you should prefix the name with

 Depending on which shell you use, you might need to include the DNS domain in quotes to prevent the